-VMware Cloud on AWS provides dedicated, single-tenant cloud infrastructure with support for 4 to 32 host vSphere clusters, delivered on the next-generation bare metal AWS infrastructure based on the latest Amazon EC2 Storage Optimized high I/O instances and featuring low-latency Non-Volatile Memory Express (NVMe) based SSDs.
-You can scale capacity by adding and removing hosts from clusters (4-32 hosts per cluster).
+VMware Cloud on AWS provides dedicated, single-tenant cloud infrastructure with support for up to 16 host vSphere clusters, delivered on the next-generation bare metal AWS infrastructure based on the latest Amazon EC2 Storage Optimized high I/O instances and featuring low-latency Non-Volatile Memory Express (NVMe) based SSDs.
+You can scale capacity by adding and removing hosts from clusters (3-16 hosts per cluster).
 VMware Cloud on AWS runs the VMware Software-Defined Data Center (SDDC) software stack directly on host servers without nested virtualization.
 You can move existing workloads between your existing VMware environment and VMware Cloud on AWS through cold migration, VM template migration, or even while a workloads are running through live migration (vMotion).

 You can quickly create new VMware SDDC clusters on AWS Cloud through a web-based console or by utilizing a RESTful API.
 VMware manages and operates the service including VMware SDDC software components and the modern web-based console.
 VMware delivers service status with notifications, enterprise-grade 24x7 service support & site reliability operations, and support center with FAQs, forums & chat support.
 VMware delivers scheduled SDDC software updates and emergency software patches with notifications, and auto-remediation of hardware failures.

 VMware Cloud on AWS provides the VMware SDDC software stack to the highly scalable AWS Cloud, including vSphere, vSAN, NSX, and vCenter Server.
 Each SDDC consists of 3 to 16 hosts, each with 36 cores, 512 GiB of memory, and 15.2TB of raw NVMe storage.
 You can deploy a fully configured VMware SDDC Cluster in under a few hours, and scale host capacity up and down in minutes.